germanDV/germanDV.github.io/entries/published/handle-errors-with-either.md

 The code above outputs `[OK] -32`, and if you change it to divide by zero, you'll get `[ERROR] Error: cannot divide by zero`.

-With this, we have the basics of our `Either` monad (I think this is a monad, but who knows...), and we can move to a more realistic example.
+With this, we have the basics of our `Either` monad and we can move to a more realistic example.

 ## Example